How to Adjust Your Basal Rates for Endurance Exercise Training

 While every person’s insulin needs are different, research on reducing basal/background insulin throughout endurance training offers some general expectations.

-One factor to keep in mind is how active you were prior to training for a marathon or other endurance events.
 If you were an avid exerciser before, the change you’ll see in your insulin doses will likely be a bit less compared to someone who wasn’t regularly active until they began training.

 • For example: If you used 25 total units of insulin per day for your basal/background needs before you began training for a marathon, it could decrease by 3.75 to 6.25 units over the course of your training.